 - Picture books (my school library has pretty much nada when it comes to English books- this will depend on your school).

-- Small gift for the Principal, Vice Principal and your co -teacher/s.
+- A small gift for the Principal, Vice Principal and your co-teacher/s.
 You definitely don’t have to do this, all we bought was some Tim Tams, Caramello Koalas, and Freddo Frogs and they went down a treat!
 We ended up waiting a week or two so everything at school settled down before distributing them out.
 I ended up with 2 schools, so I just ended up having enough for everyone.

 - Stickers and stamps- the kids extra love them because they’re Australian, haha

 - Foreign coins.
-I ended up playing a lot of coin games over the year and most of my kids haven’t traveled out of Korea so loved them.
+I ended up playing a lot of coin games over the year and most of my kids haven’t travelled out of Korea so loved them.

 - Chocolates and lollies- again Australian.
 Also warheads- so much delight giving them to the devil kids 😉

 - Specifically for Australians: I had my Dad visit a couple of my classes and we did an Aussie lesson with the kids- he bought a footy, money, and chocolates.
 If I was more prepared, I would have had him bring a boomerang. or a koala.